Is LeetCode enough? What real hiring loops still test beyond isolated problems

 Use interview tests for timed, role-shaped fundamentals-and treat misses as a map of what to review, not a verdict on your intelligence.

-Use mock interviews for the dialog skills that decide whether a team trusts you: clarity, concision, and how you handle follow-up pressure.
+Use interview practice for the dialog skills that decide whether a team trusts you: clarity, concision, and how you handle follow-up pressure.

 A balanced week alternates: one block for crisp reasoning, one for narrative delivery.
 That mirrors real loops better than a seven-hour grind that never trains your voice.